charlesrioux951/Porsche/README.md

-# This is a vever ending project
+# This is a never ending project
 ## Porsche 951 (944 Turbo) Jahr 1986
 ### Purchased in 2012
 A lot of info and DIY and trial an error story.